MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/sample-dashboards.md

 <a name="Sample1"></a>
 ## Dashboard with charts and grids
  The following is a sample dashboard that has four components: three charts and a grid.
-This is one of the default organization-owned dashboards,  available in Model-driven Apps.
+This is one of the default organization-owned dashboards,  available in Model-driven apps.

  ![Sample dashboard](media/dashboard-sample.png "Sample dashboard: Microsoft Dynamics 365 Overview")